 Dr. Justino Arboleda, an agricultural engineer, designed the machinery to make the coco-net.
-Coco Coir Enterprise utilizes coconut husk and convert them into coco net.
+Coco Coir Enterprise utilizes coconut husk and converts them into a coco net.

-Congratulations, Sec.
-Villar for supporting #bioengineering techniques to complete government projects under the #BuildBuildBuild program.
+Congratulations Sec.
+Villar, for implementing the #bioengineering techniques to assist in the #BuildBuildBuild program of the government.
 This sure saves a lot of government fundings.